oneapi-src/oneDPL/documentation/library_guide/overview.rst

   in the processed data sequence: ``std::iterator_traits<IteratorType>::value_type``.
 * ``exclusive_scan`` and ``transform_exclusive_scan`` algorithms may provide wrong results with vector execution policies when building a program with GCC 10 and using ``-O0`` option.
-* The use of oneDPL together with the GNU C++ standard library (libstdc++) version 9 or 10 may lead to compilation errors (caused by oneTBB API changes).
+* The use of |onedpl_short| together with the GNU C++ standard library (libstdc++) version 9 or 10 may lead to compilation errors (caused by oneTBB API changes).
+  Using libstdc++ version 9 requires TBB version 2020 for the header file.
+This may result in compilation errors when using C++17 or C++20 and TBB is not found in the environment, even if its use in |onedpl_short| is switched off.
-  To overcome these issues, include oneDPL header files before the standard C++ header files, or disable parallel algorithms support in the standard library.
+  To overcome these issues, include |onedpl_short| header files before the standard C++ header files, or disable parallel algorithms support in the standard library.
   For more information, please see `Intel® oneAPI Threading Building Blocks (oneTBB) Release Notes`_.
-* The ``using namespace oneapi;`` directive in a oneDPL program code may result in compilation errors with some compilers including GCC 7 and earlier.
+* The ``using namespace oneapi;`` directive in a |onedpl_short| program code may result in compilation errors with some compilers including GCC 7 and earlier.
 Instead of this directive, explicitly use ``oneapi::dpl`` namespace, or create a namespace alias.
 * ``std::array::at`` member function cannot be used in kernels because it may throw an exception;